-“AWEtizm” puts a totally new spin on autism.
+AWEtizm puts a new spin on autism.
 It’s the journey of Gayle, a mother who has a daughter diagnosed with severe autism as an infant.
-With a recommendation that Lyrica be institutionalized, Gayle refuses to give up on her.
-Instead she dedicates her life to reaching her daughter and understanding the disease.
-What she learns and shares in “AWEtizm” brings hope to a very misunderstood condition.
+With a recommendation that Lyrica is institutionalized, Gayle refuses to give up on her.
+Instead, she dedicates her life to reaching her daughter and understanding the disability.
+What she learns and shares in AWEtizm brings hope to a very misunderstood condition.

-When Lyrica shares wisdom beyond this world to her mother it becomes apparent that Gayle is the student and Lyrica the teacher.
-Gayle discovers her daughter has the abilities of soul traveling, telepathy, healing, embodying oneness and other mystical gifts sages experience.
-Lyrica also communicates with angels and spiritual beings of other dimensions.
+When Lyrica shares wisdom beyond this world with her mother, it becomes apparent that Gayle is the student and Lyrica, the teacher.
+Gayle discovers her daughter has the abilities of soul traveling, telepathy, healing, embodying Oneness, and other mystical gifts sages experience.
+Lyrica also communicates with angels and spiritual beings of different dimensions.

 Gayle takes her facilitated typing method to other autistic people and learns they too share some of Lyrica’s amazing gifts.
-What is inspirational and offers hope is that Lyrica shares her experience of breaking her barrier and offers a new take on life, “I love my new life in autism.”
-This love of life is shared not only in Gayle’s words but also Lyrica’s, as “AWEtizm” is co-authored by mother and daughter.
-Additionally, contributions of three other autistic friends add depth and validate Lyrica’s insights, making this book like no other book on autism and no other book on spirituality.
+What is inspirational and offers hope is that Lyrica shares her experience of breaking her barrier and provides a new take on life, “I love my new life in autism.”
+This love of life is shared not only in Gayle’s words but also in Lyrica’s, as mother and daughter co-author AWEtizm.
+Additionally, the contributions of three other autistic friends add depth and validate Lyrica’s insights, making this book like no other book on autism and no other book on spirituality.

-To this reader and writer, it is apparent “AWEtizm” is not a book about a disease.
-It is a book which shatters every traditional belief about how autistic people fit into this world.
-More importantly, when an autistic person’s barrier is shattered what emerges is a spiritual savant who loves life knowing he or she is walking this planet with a purpose larger than life itself.
-And to those people around them sharing in this transformation (like Lyrica’s mother Gayle), they are blessed with spiritual awakening and miracles.
+To this reader and writer, it is apparent that AWEtizm is not a book about a disease.
+It is a book that shatters every traditional belief about how autistic people fit into this world.
+More importantly, when an autistic person’s barrier breaks what emerges is a spiritual savant who loves life knowing he or she is walking this planet with a purpose larger than life itself.
+Moreover, to those people around them sharing in this transformation (like Lyrica’s mother Gayle), they are blessed with spiritual awakening and miracles.

 There are many messages within this book, and the writing is not always easy.
-In fact, Lyrica’s writing is rich in meaning and offers radical views about this world and how autistic people impact the spiritual evolution of our planet.
-I needed to read some of her chapters and meditate to better grasp the messages’ meanings.
+Lyrica’s writing is rich in meaning and offers radical views about this world and how autistic people impact the spiritual evolution of our planet.
+I needed to read some of her chapters and meditate to grasp the messages’ meanings better.
 Could it be that autistic beings when activated are part of this shift everyone is talking about?
-Could it be that autistic beings are Lightworkers incognito here to spark our spiritual magnificence?
+Could it be that autistic people are Lightworkers incognito here to spark our spiritual magnificence?